 Two pre-production aircraft, fitted out to the tactical fighter configuration, were built and flown in 1951, the same year the type was assigned the service designation of "MiG-17".
 It was ordered into production before trials were complete, with the first production machines rolled out in 1952.
 They featured larger airbrakes, an updated avionics suite, and an electrical engine self-starting system, though this last may have been featured on the prototypes as well.

-The MiG-17 soon entered formal VVS service, to be assigned the NATO codename of "Fresco".
-Once later variants were introduced, the NATO codename for the initial variant retroactively became "Fresco-A".BACK_TO_TOP
+The MiG-17 soon entered formal VVS service, to be assigned the NATO reporting name of "Fresco".
+Once later variants were introduced, the NATO reporting name for the initial variant retroactively became "Fresco-A".BACK_TO_TOP

 * Of course, the MiG-17 "Fresco-A" received continuous upgrades in service, such as modernized avionics and an improved VK-1A engine, with the same thrust as the VK-1, but greater reliability.
 Machines with the VK-1A engine were sometimes referred to with the designation of "MiG-17A".
 A new ejection seat was introduced into production in 1953, providing a face screen, leg restraints, and stabilizers to keep the seat from tumbling.
 A rear-view mirror was also added, fitted on top of the canopy.
 Work had been done on such an item for the MiG-15, but it proved trickier than it sounds, suffering problems such as icing up at high altitude; no production MiG-15 ever had such an item.
 Further enlarged airbrakes were introduced as well.